frankk00/chrisw/README.rst

 * an implemented authentication and authorization module
 * a set of helper classes for daily development
-* an integrated gaesession in the framework
 * some useful hotfixs for Google AppEngine's django runtime
-* a privacy sensitive storage module
 * some basic css resets